-Clematis are frost-resistant, perennial leaf-stalk twiners, with weak to medium growth strength.
+Clematis are frost-resistant, perennial leaf-stem (petiole) climbers, with weak to medium growth strength.
 Foliage develops from May to October and is not very dense.
 Growth height between 2 and 4 metres.
 Flowers open in May / June.
 If the flowers are consistently cut off and the soil is fertilised, there might be a second flowering in August / September.
-There are beautiful seeds in autumn, but the old leaves don't really fall off by themselves and need to be cut.
+There are beautiful seeds in autumn, but the old leaves don't really fall off by themselves and will need to be cut.
 Cut all shoots to half length at the end of the year.

 Large-flowered clematis hybrids are prone to mildew and clematis wilt.
 Mildew can be prevented by choosing healthy cultivars and a good planting spot.
 Proper watering is crucial: the leaves should never get wet (just as with tomatoes).
 As to the dreaded clematis wilt-- all varieties that will flower multiple times and those that flower early are more vulnerable than late summer bloomers, such as the "Ernest Markham."